FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 title: What happens to the tokens after an OAuth Authorization Code grant?
 description: What should you do with tokens returned after an OAuth grant?
 How can they be used by your application to ensure that only the correct users get access to data and functionality?
 author: Dan Moore
-image: TBD
+image: blogs/tokens-after-grant/tokens-oauth-authorization-code-grant.png
 category: article
-tags: oauth authentication jwt cookie explainer mobile
+tags: oauth authentication jwt cookie explainer mobile authorization-code-grant
 excerpt_separator: "<!--more-->"
 ---